 It might sound like a huge responsibility (it is,) but being able to affect others with my words and get paid for it is an honor I do not take lightly.

-I’ve worked with clients as a consultant, copywriter, content writer, and done it all as far as words go: ad copywriting, social media captions, scriptwriting, email templates, landing pages, web page content, UX copy, business presentations, blog posts, guides, sales pages, funnels, EPK, product descriptions, kickass About Us pages, content strategies.
+I’ve worked with clients as a consultant, strategist, content writer, and done it all as far as words go: ad copywriting, social media captions, scriptwriting, email templates, content strategies, landing pages, web page content, UX copy, business presentations, blog posts, guides, sales pages, funnels, EPK, product descriptions, and kickass About Us pages.

 Professional Writing Services hourly rates: $35